10-year-old Florida girl arrested, accused of fatally shooting woman

 Two women, identified as Lakrisha Isaac, 31, and Lashun Denise Rodgers, 41, began fighting at the barbeque area of the Windsor Cove Apartments just before midnight on Memorial Day, WESH reports.

-During the fight, Isaac allegedly handed her backpack to her 10-year-old daughter.
+During the fight, Isaac handed her backpack to her 10-year-old daughter, officials said.

 WESH reported witnesses saw the girl searching through the backpack as the two women fought.
 Then they heard a gunshot.

-Rodgers was reportedly shot in the back of the head and later died at a hospital.
+Rodgers was shot in the back of the head and later died at a hospital.

 Isaac was arrested on multiple charges, including not properly storing a firearm and manslaughter by culpable negligence.